oracleif/laftrifles/docs/cror.md

 the visual cortex, cultural programming, and the subconscious mind will find some way to generate structure and meaning from the most tenuous forms and associations (as is the case with the ink blot tests that inspired the script's name).
+This 2-way symmetry is the default mode and cannot be disabled.

-4-way symmetry was a later refinement.
+4-way symmetry (selected with the ***-4*** option) was a later refinement.
 I initially regarded this as a crude kaleidoscope effect, but later saw it as more of a tile generator (which motivated a later feature for jumping around the screen more randomly - see below).

 ## Portability and performance